Troubleshooting CalibrationUpdated 3 months ago

 Using this guide to address issues while calibrating can be broken down into the following steps:

-1. Find an issue below which reflects the state of the calibration images.
+- Find an issue below which reflects the state of the calibration images.

-2. Follow the provided instructions and attempt to calibrate again.
+- Follow the provided instructions and attempt to calibrate again.
 There may be different sections for the Luxedo Projection System v3, v2 and LuxCast, so be sure to follow the instructions for your device's model.

 There is a bright reflection inside the glass

-I can see a reflection of the internal camera in the images
+or I can see a reflection of the internal camera in the images

 Luxedo Projection System v3

 With the new v3 Luxedo Projection System, there are less variables which can potentially influence calibration, however, there are still a few.
-The most common reason behind a failed calibration or distorted snapshot is internal reflection, luckily there are several steps to address this:
+The most common reason behind a failed calibration or distorted snapshot is internal reflection.
+If your images look similar to the ones below, then you are most likely encountering an internal reflection issue:

 Luxedo Projection System v2